NKa1409/UVenture/infos/installation_guide.md

 You will see the terminal prompt change to indicate the environment is active, e.g., (venv).

 ## 5. Install Dependencies
-Install the required requirements (in requirements.txt):
+Install the required requirements (in requirements.txt).

+It is normal for this procedure to take quite some time without any output to the screen.
+Please be patient.

 ```bash
 pip install -r requirements.txt